pmmp/doc.pmmp.io/source/core-permissions.rst

      - N/A
    * - ``pocketmine.command.whitelist.remove``
      - Allows the user to remove a player from the server whitelist
      - N/A
+   * - ``pocketmine.command.xp.other``
+     - Allows the user to add or remove experience of other players
+     - N/A
+   * - ``pocketmine.command.xp.self``
+     - Allows the user to add or remove their experience
+     - N/A
    * - ``pocketmine.group.console``
      - Grants all console permissions